noahzeldin/dissertation/mt_music_analysis.md

 #### Computations for male vs. female

+The introduction of mixed choirs into the German worker-singers’ movement was a widely discussed and highly politicized topic in the Weimar Republic.
+These calculations determine the extent to which Eisler used women’s voices in comparison to men’s voices.

 <!-- Four voices - FIX - need to account for doublings, can't just add 1 and 2 -->

 <!-- **CURRENTLY SKIPPING THIS CHUNK - PROB DELETE** -->